withLinda/RenderForNala/README.md

 # RenderForNala

 RenderForNala is a web application created using Dash.
-It enables users to showcase a data table that comes with filter and sort functionalities, as well as a "download filtered CSV" button.
+It enables users to showcase the data table (which I scraped earlier and saved as CSV) that comes with filter and sort functionalities, as well as a "download filtered CSV" button.

 # Usage